 Delete Music, Videos, Photos, and Other Media Files

-Videos, music, photos, podcasts, and other media files are stored as part of the associated app.
-The Music and Videos apps in the storage list show how much space music and video files are taking up on your device.
+Videos, music, photos, podcasts, and other media files arguably take up the most space.
+The Music and TV apps in the storage list show how much space music and video files, respectively, are taking up on your device.

 For example, let’s tap on the TV app on my iPad (from within the storage menu in the settings) to see how we can free up space.